sungonuni/sungonuni.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year Ph.D student of [Efficient Computing Lab](https://sites.google.com/view/eh-p) in the Department of Computer Science & Engineering at the [POSTECH](https://www.postech.ac.kr), advised by Prof. Eunhyeok Park.
-Before joining POSTECH, I finished my B.S. degree in Computer Science & Engineering from [Kyung Hee University](https://www.khu.ac.kr).
+I'm a second-year Ph.D student of [Efficient Computing Lab](https://sites.google.com/view/eh-p) in the Department of Computer Science & Engineering at [POSTECH](https://www.postech.ac.kr), advised by Prof. Eunhyeok Park.
+Before joining POSTECH, I completed my B.S. in Department of Computer Science & Engineering in [Kyung Hee University](https://www.khu.ac.kr).

 I'm interested in model compression, particularly in enhancing memory efficiency and acceleration of AI through **quantization**.
 My recent research focuses on **low-precision training** and fine-tuning, which aims to achieve acceleration, memory reduction, and performance maximization during training.
 I currently focus on **CUDA kernel optimization**.